A-Coom/coomer.party-scraper/README.md

-  --offset-start START  starting offset to begin downloading --offset-end END      ending offset to finish downloading --dump-urls           print the urls to a text file instead of downloading
+  --offset-start START  starting offset to begin downloading --offset-end END      ending offset to finish downloading --dump-urls           print the urls to a text file instead of downloading --delete-duplicates   deletes duplicates based on file hashes.
+Only one file with the unique hash remains
 ```

 The URL can be a page for an artist, a post from an artist, or a single media file.
 The starting and ending offsets are only respected when downloading from a page.